 Connections represent the physical realization of a Net (without a topology).
 A Net (e.g. the BODY-CAN-BUS) can be realized by one or more physical connections (e.g. a CAN-BUS is normally realized by two physical connections (HI & LOW)).
 The Connections do not define a topology of the realization.
 This means that a can Connection with three ConnectionEnds can be realized in different ways (e.g. three wires with splice, two wire with a double contact).

 Note: There may be use cases for a ComponentNode referencing a certain NetworkNode and at the same time specifying more ComponentPorts than the referenced NetworkNode specifies NetworkPorts.
-An example might be the intent to specify configuration dependent Connections in combination with the wish that the relevant Connections them do not have to reference VariantConditions.
+An example might be the intent to specify configuration dependent Connections in combination with the wish that the relevant Connections them self, selfselves, do not have to reference VariantConditions.

 A Connection specifies an ordered set of two or more ConnectionEnds in which each references a certain ComponentPort.